 Woolworths’ health “checkouts” belong in the bargain bin

-AMA President, A/Prof Brian Owler, today called on Woolworths to scrap plans to introduce in-store health checks in its supermarkets.
+AMA President, A/Prof Brian Owler, this week called on Woolworths to scrap plans to introduce in-store health checks in its supermarkets.

 A/Prof Owler said the proposal, which is reported to involve pharmacy students, graduating pharmacists, and nurses conducting blood pressure and cholesterol tests in supermarket aisles, dangerously undermines quality health care and could put patients at risk.